Embedding surfaces in 4-manifolds: Band characteristic maps and the combinatorial formula

 Adding the tube changes the band $B$ to a disc $\Delta$, by removing a thin strip neighbourhood of $D$.
 The disc $\Delta$ has boundary lying on $\Sigma'$.
 Observe that $\partial\Delta$ is orientation-preserving on $\Sigma'$, since it is the result of banding together two orientation-reversing curves.
 Since no new intersection points were added, the collection $A$ is a collection of Whitney arcs for the intersection points of $F'$.
 As a result, we may define

 where the latter is computed as in \cref{def:thetaA}.
 In order to see that this agrees with \cref{def:thetaA-nonorientable}, we need only check that the definition of the Euler number terms agree, assuming we choose the tube to be thin enough to miss any double points.
-For the Euler number term, compare Figures~\ref{fig:non-orientable-section}(b) and (c).
-In particular note that the freedom involved in tubing, namely of the second section of the $2$-dimensional sub-bundle which determines the tube, equals the freedom involved in choosing the section of $\gamma^*\nu_B^M$ on the part of $\partial \wh B$ that maps to $D$. \end{remark}
+For this compare Figures~\ref{fig:non-orientable-section}\,(b) and (c) to see that the sections at the boundary in both cases are the same and hence also the Euler numbers coincide.
+When comparing the pictures, the choice of the second section of the $2$-dimensional sub-bundle which determines the tube corresponds to the choice of the section of $\gamma^*\nu_B^M$ on the part of $\partial \wh B$ that maps to~$D$. \end{remark}

 Note that we did not prove that $e(\wh B)$ is independent of the choice of $D$.
 This will follow from the upcoming proof of \eqref{item-ii-lem-welldefined} in \cref{lem:well-defined} below, which states that $\Theta_A(B,D)$ depends only on the homology class of $B$.
 The following lemma, whose proof is again deferred to \cref{sec:km}, shows that $\Theta$ is well defined in all required cases.
+As a reminder, the case of orientable $\Sigma$ does not require the notion of $\Theta_A(B,D)$ from \cref{def:thetaA-nonorientable}, so parts \eqref{item-ii-lem-welldefined} and \eqref{item-iii-lem-welldefined} of the following lemma may be skipped by anyone only interested in that case.